d3kryption/ubuntu_perforce_server_setup/README.md

 ```
 ## Upgrade / Reboot issue

-In version **2024.1**, a fatal bug causes P4 to stop working.
+In version **2024.1**, a fatal bug causes P4 to stop working when you UPDATE / UPGRADE.
 It can be resolved with the below steps.

 1) Modify the file `nano /etc/perforce/p4dctl.conf.d/master.conf`